wagerfield/ig-api/readme.md

   })
   // Errors are automatically transformed
   // into a more user friendly format with
-  // the response status and IG error codes .catch(console.error)
+  // the response status and IG error code .catch(console.error)

 // Using async await